nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/01-introduction.md

+---
 ### How to get started

 * If you would like to investigate live datasets -- including those contributed by the community, [head back to the splash page](/) and click on any of the tiles.
 * If you would like to use Nextstrain to process and visualise your own data, you can either start with the [Quickstart](/docs/getting-started/quickstart) which uses a Docker container to run the builds automatically, or follow the [Zika Tutorial](/docs/tutorials/zika) which provides a more hands-on approach to processing the data.
 * If you have data generated from other sources (e.g. BEAST, RAxML, etc...) then please watch this space -- we'll add tutorials for these soon!

+---
 ### Contact us

 We are keen to keep expanding the scope of Nextstrain and empowering other researchers to better analyse and understand their data.
 Please [get in touch with us](mailto:hello@nextstrain.org) if you have any questions or comments.

+---
 ### Publication
-If you use nextstrain.org, augur or auspice as part of your analysis, please cite:
+If you use nextstrain.org, augur or auspice as part of your analysis, please cite 👇👇
-* Hadfield et al., [Nextstrain: real-time tracking of pathogen evolution](https://doi.org/10.1093/bioinformatics/bty407), _Bioinformatics_ (2018)